 Having proceeded through the above stages, the advertiser wants the customer to purchase their product.
 This stage needs to be simple and easy, otherwise the customer will get fed up and walk away without a purchase.
 For example a variety of payment options encourages purchase whilst a complicated and slow website discourages purchases.

 Six Steps and Behaviour

 Lavidge and Steiner suggested that the six steps can be split into three stages of consumer behaviour: cognitive, affective and conative.
-The job of the advertiser is to promote the three behaviours.

 - Cognitive (thinking) so that the consumer becomes product aware and gathers product knowledge

 - Affective (feeling) so that the consumer likes the product brand and has conviction in it

 - Conative (behaviour) so that the consumer buys the product brand